 Why not witness these mighty creatures yourself on a wildlife cruise along Ord River as part of an escorted tour throughout the Kimberley Region.

-Experience the Wildlife of Western Australia on one of our holidays:
+Experience the wildlife of Western Australia for yourself